Oscar Joseph LeBlanc & Ophelia Louise Washington

 et blanc. signs, once begotten,

-though—one can last. those who
+none can last. true, those who

 hear can’t see through the hospital